 Propaganda is information, especially of a biased or misleading nature, used to promote or publicize a particular political cause or point of view.
 The nazi used this a lot.
 To win over people, to their cause and to make Hitler in power.

 Margot Frank was born February 16, 1926.
 Margot was born in Frankfort am Main.
 In September 6, 1944 Margot survives the selection at Auschwitz.
-February 1945 Margot dies of typhus in Bergen Belsen.
+February, 1945 Margot dies of typhus in Bergen Belsen.
 But Anne sometimes didn't like her sister because she would be walked all over by people who were around her.

 Peter was born November 8, 1926.
 Peter was not very social with Anne in the begin of their hiding.
 Although he warmed up to Anne and her family later in the hiding.
 He was also very embarrassed of his parents and what they said to the other people.
 He really needs someone to connect with.

 Anne was born June 12, 1929.
 Anne frank was a huge part in history.
 Her diary was a big part of people looking at the life of a girl that was in hiding for the nazis.
 Without her book our persepsion of the Jews during World War Two might have not had much information.
 Sadly she died at the age of 15 from a disease in a death camp.